 Sport Central11847 Wayne Gretzky Drive N | Edmonton, AB | T5B 1Y2

 Sport Central gathers, recycles and redistributes all types of sporting equipment to kids who would otherwise be denied the opportunity to participate.

 St. Thomas Aquinas Roman Catholic Schools4906 50 Ave. | Leduc, AB | T9E 6W9

-STAR Catholic Schools is a large urban-rural school division in central Alberta with approximately 3,900 students and 350 staff.
-We have 11 schools in six communities and offer programming from pre-school to Grade 12 through the Alberta Education curriculum.
+STAR Catholic Schools is a large urban-rural school division in central Alberta with approximately 4,000 students and 400 staff.
+It has 12 schools in six communities and offer programming from pre-school to Grade 12 through the Alberta Education curriculum.
 We are a publicly-funded, Christ-centred Catholic community and welcome students of all faiths.

 STI/HIV Information Line

 An information line with more information on AIDS, HIV and sexually-transmitted infections.

 Stollery Children's Hospital8440 112 St. NW | Edmonton, AB | T6G 2B7

 The Stollery Children’s Hospital in Edmonton, Alberta, is a full-service pediatric hospital and centre for complex pediatric care and research established in 2001.